elgrons/Capstone/ResearchandPlanning.md

 * 8:00a Starting day off with finishing planning and considering either starting to get right into the project or attempting a practice proj to make sure I can get everything connected between C#/SQL API and React without all the bells and whistles.

+* 8:45a Stuck on a name.
+Impossible to start creating MVP app without it!
+I don't want to have to re-start my in-app naming conventions after the fact.
+Why is landing a usable title feel like such a hurdle?
+Market research happening currently.